Ankush5046/Build_Challenge_Project/README.md

 This application reads sales data from a CSV file and performs multiple analytical queries using Java Streams, including aggregation, grouping, filtering, and statistical analysis.

  🔹 Analytics Performed
-- ✅ Total revenue calculation
+-  Total revenue calculation
-- ✅ Revenue grouped by region
+-  Revenue grouped by region
-- ✅ Units sold per product
+-  Units sold per product
-- ✅ Average order value
+-  Average order value
-- ✅ Largest order detection
+-  Largest order detection
-- ✅ Revenue by salesperson
+-  Revenue by salesperson
-- ✅ Monthly revenue analysis
+-  Monthly revenue analysis
-- ✅ Summary statistics (min, max, avg, count, sum)
+-  Summary statistics (min, max, avg, count, sum)

-All results are printed directly to the console.

 🧪 Unit Testing

-- ✅ Implemented using JUnit 5
+-  Implemented using JUnit 5
-- ✅ All analytical methods are covered with test cases
+-  All analytical methods are covered with test cases
-- ✅ Ensures correctness of calculations and logic
+-  Ensures correctness of calculations and logic

 Run all tests using: